bibleexchange/courses/book-of-romans/001_doctrinal/702_law-holy-just-good.md

 #### that sin by the commandment might become exceeding sinful.

 The law reveals the sinfulness of sin.
 12-13
-- The Law is Holy, Just and good, so as the standard, the plumb-line, the commandment shows us where and what we are in the sight of God; sin is shown for what it is “exceeding sinful”.
+- The Law is Holy, Just and good, so as the standard, the plumb-line, the commandment shows us where and what we are in the sight of God; sin is shown for what it is &quot;exceeding sinful&quot;.
 Far off from the mark that God has set for us in Christ.
 - The law is intended to convict the sinner of sin and only through Christ find repentance.
 - The law condemns, convicts, constrains and conducts an awakened sinner to Christ.
 Rom.
 3:19,23; 7:8-11; 8:3; Gal.3:19-24  (Judge, warden, executioner, conductor)